 It may feel like the line is pulling on the outside of the skin.

-Medications may be given with a syringe or an IV bag.
-Let your care team know if your child has any pain or discomfort while getting medications.
+Medicines can be given with a syringe or an IV bag.
+Let your care team know if your child has any pain or discomfort while getting medicines.

 Follow all care instructions to keep the line working properly and to prevent infection.
-Always wash your hands before touching the catheter.
-The needleless connector should be cleaned before each connection to the line.
+Always wash your hands before touching the PICC line.
+Clean the needleless connector before each connection to the line.

-Your child should avoid activities that could damage the catheter, such as contact sports or rough play.
-Your child should not swim with a PICC line because it increases the risk of infection.
+Your child should avoid activities that could damage the line, such as contact sports or rough play.
+Your child should not swim or submerge in water with a PICC line because it increases the risk of infection.
+Tell your child’s teachers, school nurses, and other caretakers about the PICC line.

 Make sure the line is secured, and keep a clean, dry dressing over the site at all times.
 Watch for cracks or other signs of damage to the line.